-9. Do merger control rules apply to joint ventures (both new joint ventures and acquisitions of joint control over an existing business?
+9. In which circumstances are joint ventures notifiable or reviewable (both new joint ventures and acquisitions of joint control over an existing business)?

 New joint ventures and acquisitions of joint control over an existing business, are both subject to merger control whenever the joint undertaking is full-function, and if one, or more, of the three jurisdictional thresholds is met.